jmcgarr4/GetCleanDataAssignment/CodeBook.md

 R> read.table("tidy_data_mcdarr.txt")

 Each row of the dataset contains the average measurment for each Subject and Activity combination for each of the mean, standard deviation, and mean frequency measures.
-For example, the first row of the file shows the average measures for Subject #1 while Laying.
+For example, the first row of the file shows the average measures for Subject #1 while laying.